NogueraMateo/FastAPI-Integrations/README.md

 SQLALCHEMY_DATABASE_URL=postgresql://postgres:your_postgres_password@db:5432/RESTAPI-DB
 ```

-Here you can leave everything as it is, except for the **POSTGRES_PASSWORD** just choose a password and replace it both in the
-variable and in the URL
+You can keep everything as it is, except for the **POSTGRES_PASSWORD**.
+Choose a secure password and replace it both in the variable and in the URL.

 ```ini
 # Secret Keys